2022-IBM-Accelerate-SW-Track/to-do-list_week4-Jsd5582/README.md

         1. Create a new file called `database.json` out of which we'll store the data received from the front-end by running this command: `touch database.json`\
            **Note:** If this command doesn't work, look into creating the file thru a file explorer or VS code.
       + Navigate to `backend/database.json`
-        1. Implement the code snippet provided below:
+        1. Implement the code snippet provided below:-
            ```
            []
            ```